arduino/docs-content/content/arduino-cloud/03.cloud-interface/02.variables/variables.md

 ## Alexa Variables

-The integration between Alexa & Arduino IoT Cloud supports a limited amount of variables, see the list below:
+The integration between Alexa & Arduino Cloud supports a limited amount of variables, see the list below:

 - [Colored Light](#coloredlight) - `bool` and `float` (complex type).
 - [Dimmed Light](#dimmedlight) - `bool` and `float` (complex type).